Familie und Kinder plantschen im Wasser

 Bites

-In the event of a bee sting, the stinger should be removed immediately.
-In other cases: wash the bite with soap and water, apply a cold compress and observe for allergic symptoms.
-People allergic to Hymenoptera venom should always carry an adrenaline syringe with them.
+If stung by a bee, remove the stinger immediately.
+In other cases, wash the bite with soap and water, apply a cold compress, and observe for allergic reactions.
+People allergic to Hymenoptera venom should always carry an adrenaline syringe.